discourse-network/discourse-network.github.io/_projects/1-33-spatia-network.md

 We will test the checklist on real studies, identify and correct faulty methodology through short, targeted clinics, and publish version 1.0 of both the guide and checklist on our website with a DOI.
 A train-the-trainer course will enable local experts to teach and champion the materials within their own teams.

 All outputs will be openly licensed and designed for reuse across the UK.
 A final online webinar will bring together doctoral training programmes (dRTPs) nationwide.
-Collectively, these activities will create a practical foundation for a larger, follow-on effort to scale standards, training, and community under the SpatiaLondon banner.
-Visit the [project website](https://spatialondon.co.uk/) to find out more information.
+Collectively, these activities will create a practical foundation for a larger, follow-on effort to scale standards, training, and community under the Spatial London banner.Visit the [project website](https://spatialondon.co.uk/) to find out more information.